RobotLocomotion/drake/drake/doc/docker.rst

 This command will allow access for non-network connections to your local X server and pass the necessary X11 parameters for graphical display of programs within the Docker container.
-The `-i` switch assigns a tty for interactive text connections within the console. `-rm` will clean up after the image, omit this to allow the container's file system to persist.
+The `-i` switch assigns a tty for interactive text connections within the console. `--rm` will clean up after the image, omit this to allow the container's file system to persist.
-See the `Docker Run Referencee
+See the `Docker Run Reference
 <https://docs.docker.com/engine/reference/run/>`_.
 For more information on
 run options.